linux-integrity/ima-doc/policy-syntax.rst

 func=BPRM_CHECK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Binary program check triggers when a file is about to be executed as a
+Binary program check triggers when a file is about to be executed.
+It
-program.
-It uses the existing (parent) process credentials.
+uses the existing (parent) process credentials.
 See also
 :ref:`func-creds-check`, which triggers using the child process
 credentials.